ponylang/release-bot-action/README.md

 There are several "pre-release" step commands that can be used together in a job to execute various pre-release updates:

-- update-changelog-for-release.bash
+- update-changelog-for-release.py
-- add-unreleased-section-to-changelog.bash
+- add-unreleased-section-to-changelog.py

 Every project that includes a standard Pony CHANGELOG.md should include these steps.

-- update-version-corral-json.bash
+- update-version-corral-json.py

 All Pony library projects should include this step.

-- update-version-in-VERSION.bash
+- update-version-in-VERSION.py

 All standard Pony projects that include a VERSION file should include this step.

 In addition to the "prepare for release" step commands, there is a final "trigger" command that must be run after all the other steps.
-If the trigger step, `trigger-artefact-creation.bash` isn't run.
+If the trigger step, `trigger-artefact-creation.py` isn't run.
 Then the release process will not actually start.

 **prepare-for-a-release.yml**: